mandiros3/BlogNancy/MicroBlog/conventions.md

 + Explore alternatives to razor: angular, vue, riot, ember, react.
 + Separate the UI from the service.
 Make it a true API, or do content negotiation
++ Remember to enable http verbs put and delete in IIS : http://stevemichelotti.com/resolve-404-in-iis-express-for-put-and-delete-verbs/